-Refuelling is possible within a MultiPlayer session given certain conditions.
-A basic flyable KC135 model is available - the pilot of this aircraft should use the callsign "MOBIL1", "MOBIL2" or "MOBIL3".
+Refuelling is possible within a Multiplayer session using the KC135 or Victor.
+The pilot of this aircraft should use the callsign "MOBIL1", "MOBIL2" or "MOBIL3".
 Other numbers are acceptable, but only these three have A-A TACAN channels assigned.
 These are 060X, 061X and 062X respectively.